-Sailing holidays in Greece will always be one of our favourite Mediterranean vacations.
+Sailing holidays in Greece will always be one of our favorite Mediterranean vacations.
 Here’s why…

-So, how do you decide on the right one?
+So, how do you decide on the right Greek island for beach lovers?

-Now is the perfect time, as the summer stretches on and the economy needs tourism now more than ever.
+Now is a perfect time, as the summer stretches on and the economy needs tourism now more than ever.

-With more than 250 days of sunshine or 3,000 sunny hours a year, 6,000 gorgeous islands and islets and 16,000km of enchanting coastline, Greece is perfect for renting a boat , whether you are seeking a romantic getaway, family fun or partying with friends.
-Now you have the difficult choice of deciding which of these islands to explore on your next sailing holiday in Greece, which is why we have created a guide to the Greek Islands that highlights each of these spectacular island regions.
+With more than 250 days of sunshine or 3,000 sunny hours a year, 6,000 gorgeous islands and islets and 16,000km of enchanting coastline, Greece is perfect for renting a boat, whether you are seeking a romantic getaway, family fun or partying with friends.
+Now you have the difficult choice of deciding which of these islands to explore on your next sailing holiday in Greece, which is why we have created a guide to the best Greek islands for beaches that highlights each of these spectacular island regions.

 Mainland Greece is surrounded by about 6,000 islands and islets set in the stunning indigo and aquamarine waters of the Aegean and Ionian Seas.
 Greece’s diverse islands offer visitors an abundance of striking beaches, charming clifftop villages, unforgettable sunsets, impressive archaeological sites and plenty of gastronomic delights.The islands’ distinctive colors, iconic pebble and black sand beaches, alluring coastal caves and dynamic landscapes produced by natural and geological formations that have taken place over the course of thousands of years while their historic treasures bear testimony to a culture that has influenced the world.
 Read on to learn more about Greece’s spectacular island regions and renting a yacht.

 - The vibrant blue you’ll find on many doors, windowsills and church domes, especially in the Cyclades Islands, follows the ancient belief that this color blue keeps evil away.